 In order to compensate for the errors introduced by non-ideality, the temperature sensor is calibrated for a particular processor.
 National Semiconductor temperature sensors are always calibrated to the typical non-ideality and series resistance of a given processor type.
-The LM95213 is calibrated for non-ideality factor and series resistance values supporting the MMBT3904 transistor without the requirement for additional trims.
+The LM95233 is calibrated for two non-ideality factors and series resistance values thus supporting the MMBT3904 transistor and Intel processors on 65 nm process without the requirement for additional trims.
+For most accurate measurements TruTherm BJT beta compensation mode should be turned on when measuring the Intel processor on 65 nm process to minimize the error introduced by the false non-ideality spread (see 3.1.1 Diode Non-Ideality Factor Effect on Accuracy).
 When a temperature sensor calibrated for a particular processor type is used with a different processor type, additional errors are introduced.

 Temperature errors associated with non-ideality of different processor types may be reduced in a specific temperature range of concern through use of software calibration.
 Typical Non-ideality specification differences cause a gain variation of the transfer function, therefore the center of the temperature range of interest should be the target temperature for calibration purposes.
-The following equation can be used to calculate the temperature correction factor (T{CF}) required to compensate for a target non-ideality differing from that supported by the LM95213.
+The following equation can be used to calculate the temperature correction factor (TCF) required to compensate for a target non-ideality differing from that supported by the LM95233.